 DLR Institute of Flight Systems, Braunschweig/Germany

-Turnkey visual display solution for the Eurocopter EC135 fixed base simulator ft. a 180° hemispherical screen, 15 W-UXGA LED projection channels and auto-alignment system for AVES (Air Vehicle Simulator) simulator centre.
+Turnkey visual display solution incl. follow-up upgrade for the Eurocopter EC135 fixed base simulator ft. a 180° hemispherical screen, 2nd Upgrade with nine 4k Laser Projectors (initial system 15 W-UXGA LED projectors) and auto-alignment system for AVES (Air Vehicle Simulator) simulator centre.

 Download DLR Fixed Base Sim.pdf